lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 The id-alg-xmss-hashsig public key OID is also used to specify that an XMSS signature was generated on the full message, i.e. the message was not hashed before being processed by the XMSS signature algorithm.

-The XMSS signature is defined as follows:

-    XMSS-HashSig-Signature ::= OCTET STRING

 See [SP800208] and [RFC8391] for more information on the contents and format of an XMSS signature.